Work Order Software for Maintenance Management

 Automatic Metered Work

 Work orders may be created automatically by equipment demand.
 Manually entered meter values (example: 1000 hours) trigger work orders when a user-defined threshold is reached.
-If you have an OPC compliant data network such as RsLinx or Wonderware meters may be updated directly into the software from the equipment with no user interaction.
+In fact, if you have an OPC compliant data network such as RsLinx or Wonderware meters may be updated directly into the software from the equipment with no user interaction.

 Methods for Creating Work Orders